emineozsahin/terraform_002/README.md

 5. [Terraform Azure VM](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/virtual_machine)

 ```
-# fix the indentation
+# fix the indentation if there are any
 terraform fmt

-#
+# Initiate the working directory
 terraform init

 # Check the IaC deployments
 terraform plan

-# Apply the the IaC deployments
+# Apply the IaC deployments
 terraform apply

 # if you want to use a different file for variables